 - The average teen who finds CHYP has already:

 - Visited between 14-50 doctors

 - Undergone numerous tests and procedures

 - Quit hobbies

-- They are told: they are “seeking attention,” “faking,” or “crazy”… the teen begins to believe this, but still suffers from pain.
+- They are told they are “seeking attention,” “faking,” or “crazy.”
+In turn, the teen begins to believe this, while still suffering from pain.

-CHYP provides educational resources, exposure to creative healing experiences, and social support – while using the online platform to reduce common healthcare barriers like cost, location, SES, and more.
+Creative Healing for Youth in Pain (CHYP) provides all online educational resources, social support, and creative healing programs to reduce common healthcare barriers like cost, location, socioeconomic status, and much more.